sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

   - `#sul-cap-collab` - has developers in the School of Medicine working on the Profiles project (which we connect to with our sul-pub system)
   - `#web-archiving`
 * Queue dashboards:
-  - **Note** that you may want to clear old failed jobs at the beginning of your first responder shift so you have a clean slate to monitor, but do this deliberately and with caution: clearing failed jobs may prevent investigating current known first responder issues.
   - robots
     - https://robot-console-prod.stanford.edu/overview
       - https://robot-console-prod.stanford.edu/failed